 Library and Academic Resource Center 151

-Dr. Derek Lopez is the Director of Recruitment and First-Year Programs at CSU-Pueblo.
+Dr. Derek Lopez is the director of the Center for Academic Enrichment at CSU-Pueblo.
 He earned his Ph.D. at Stanford University from the School of Education, Psychological Studies Department.
 His research and practice is focused upon adolescents as they transition into institutions of higher education.
 Dr. Lopez earned his BA from CSU-Pueblo in Psychology.